 Check your citrus for signs of these pests.
 If this appears to be the answer to your orange leaf curl, it’s time to do some damage.
 In this instance, citrus leaf curl treatment can lean in two directions.
-First of all, there are a number of predatory insects that can be introduced such as ladybugs, predatory wasps and green lacewings.
-These guys will bring the pests numbers down in no time.
+First of all, there are a number of predatory insects that can be introduced such as ladybugs, predatory wasps, and green lacewings.
+These guys will bring the pest numbers down in no time.

 Diseases Causing Orange Tree Leaf Curl

 If your orange leaves are curling, the culprit might just be a fungal disease.
 Both bacterial blast and botrytis disease result in leaf curling.

 Bacterial blast begins with black spots on the petiole and moves on to the axil.
 Eventually, the leaves curl, wither, and drop.
 To combat this disease, apply copper spray to the infected orange.

 Botrytis disease infiltrates trees that have open wounds.
 A gray, velvety mold grows on the damaged area followed by leaf discoloration, curling, and twig dieback.
 Prevent this disease by preventing injury to the tree from machinery, frost, and rot.
 Apply a copper fungicide as a citrus leaf curl treatment before wet weather to prevent the fungus from reaching the blossom or fruit stage.